syncfusion-content/javascript-docs/js/api/ejDropDownList.md

-Fires the action when xhr post calling succeed on remote data binding with the DropDownList control
+Fires the action when the xhr post calling succeed on remote data binding with the DropDownList control

 <table class="params">
 <thead>